Anivive/interview-js/README.md

 # JS Interview Project
-Create an UI web application that retrieves and displays the user repositories and organisations in Github.
+Create an UI web application that retrieves and displays the user repositories and organizations in Github.

 ## Starting the project
 You may choose to do this project in Vue, Angular, or use vanilla Javascript.